Argentina announces new taxes, ministry cuts amid turmoil

 BUENOS AIRES, Argentina (AP) — Argentina’s President Mauricio Macri announced new taxes on exports and the elimination of several ministries on Monday in a bid to halt economic turmoil that has sent the peso to record lows.

-Macri said in a televised statement that he will also allocate more economic aid and strengthen food plans for Argentines who suffer from poverty and have been affected by skyrocketing inflation.
+Macri said in a televised statement that he will also allocate more economic aid and strengthen food plans for Argentines who suffer from poverty and have been affected by skyrocketing inflation running at about 30 percent this year.

-The changes come as Macri attempts to cut the country’s deficit and calm markets.
+“To start building the country we want, we have to balance our accounts with a state that spends less than what it receives,” he said.

-The peso fell to an all-time low of 39.2 per greenback last week.
+In recent weeks, the currency crisis in Argentina has intensified, forcing the government to ask for an early release of a credit line from the International Monetary Fund under a $50 billion backup financing arrangement approved earlier.

 Most Read Nation & World Stories